PPC testing is one of the most impactful actions we can take to improve our campaigns over time.

 Remember - It's in Google's best interest to make sure we have the most profitable ad campaigns possible.

-Thankfully, that's why they have now made it incredibly easy for it us to set up experiments within the Google Ads platform and run A/B tests for a set length of time.
+Thankfully, that's why they have now made it incredibly easy for it us to set up experiments within the Google Ads platform and run A/B testing for a set length of time.

 8 PPC Tests To Implement